 220 Architecture 2 Building

 Alan Tate has a Bachelor's degree in Town and Country Planning and an accredited Diploma in Landscape Design from the University of Manchester, England and a PhD in Architecture from Edinburgh College of Art / Heriot Watt University.
-He has over twenty years professional experience and is a Fellow and Past President of the United Kingdom Landscape Institute and a registered Landscape Architect.
+He has over twenty years professional experience and is a Fellow and Past President of the United Kingdom Landscape Institute and a registered Landscape Architect in Manitoba.
 Following five years experience in local government and private practice in Nottingham and London he spent nine years running the Clouston landscape consultancy in Hong Kong, Malaysia, Singapore and Australia before returning to Europe to lead the landscape design team for EuroDisneyland.
 Tate then spent nine years based in London, running Clifton Design followed by his own private practice before moving to Canada in 1998 to take up a teaching position at the University of Manitoba.
-He was Head of Department from 2000 to 2005, from 2011 to 2013 and again since 2014.
+He was Head of Department from 2000 to 2005, from 2011 to 2013 and again from 2014 to 2019.

 Fellow and Past President of the United Kingdom Landscape Institute